 Shortlisted for the Film Craft Lions, to generate awareness for World Down Syndrome Day CoorDown and Small highlight the impact business owners can have simply by hiring someone with Down Syndrome.
 With a memorable song performed by none other than the legendary Sting, this heartwarming spot keeps eyes on screen and fingertips well away from the skip button.

-In 2021, Create with Google profiled Small and CoorDown, the collaboration that brought The Hiring Chain to life, in Episode 9 of Meet the Makers.
+In 2021, Think with Google profiled Small and CoorDown, the collaboration that brought The Hiring Chain to life, in Episode 9 of Meet the Makers.